imanishbarnwal/twitter-bot/README.md

 -   Create a new directory to contain all of your retweet bot files.

 	`mkdir retweet-bot`
-- Follow all the steps here
+- Follow all the steps as shown in this [YouTube Video](https://youtu.be/lJdH9WWkd24)

 -   Create a new  [Twitter Application](https://apps.twitter.com/app/new).
 This is where you'll generate your keys, tokens, and secrets.
 -   Fill in your keys, tokens, and secrets in the credentials.py file.